Kelis: 2012–2017: Food

-A limited edition version of Food included remixes by electronic producers such as Actress, Mount Kimbie, Ben Pearce, Breach, Machinedrum, and Will Saul.
+A limited-edition version of Food included remixes by electronic producers such as Actress, Mount Kimbie, Ben Pearce, Breach, Machinedrum, and Will Saul.
 Breach reworked his remix of "Rumble" into "The Key", a track featuring Kelis, released as a single later in 2014.
-Kelis' performance at London's Somerset House was recorded and released as the album Live in London in late 2014.
+Kelis's performance at London's Somerset House was recorded and released as the album Live in London in late 2014.
 In 2015, Kelis featured on veteran disco producer Giorgio Moroder's album Déjà Vu, singing on the track "Back and Forth".
 In 2017, she was featured with rapper Sage The Gemini on English house DJ TCTS' single "Do It Like Me (Icy Feet)" and on Dan Black's single "Farewell".
 Also in 2017, she released the song "Who's Lovin' You" (originally sung by The Miracles), on the Danger Mouse-produced compilation Resistance Radio: The Man in The High Castle for the television show The Man in the High Castle.